avatar-kaleb/kalebmckelvey-site/blog/managing-your-personal-finances-as-a-dev-while-loop-style.md

   - money
   - loops
 ---
-## Personal finance, ohhhh personal finance.
+## Personal finance, ohhhh personal finance

 The dreaded, taboo topic that we're never taught in school, yet it's required if you want to be prepared for emergencies and retirement alike.